Cathedraltown

-Cathedraltown is a planned neighbourhood with an estimated population of 3,000 in the City of Markham, just north of Toronto.
-Cathedraltown was named after the Cathedral of the Transfiguration, around which the neighbourhood was built.
+Cathedraltown is a planned neighbourhood with an estimated population of 3,000 in the City of Markham, Ontario.
+The neighbourhood was named after the Cathedral of the Transfiguration.

-Geography
+Overview

-Cathedraltown is bordered on the south by Major Mackenzie Drive, on the north by Elgin Mills Road, on the west by Highway 404, and on the east by Victoria Square Boulevard.
+The neighbourhood is bordered on the south by Major Mackenzie Drive, on the north by Elgin Mills Road, on the west by Highway 404, and on the east by Victoria Square Boulevard.
+The neighbourhood is connected by several YRT bus routes.

-History

-The land occupied by Cathedraltown was originally farmland owned by Romandale Farms, a breeder and exhibitor of Holstein cows.
-Stephen B. Roman, the late founder of Romandale Farms, built the Cathedral on land he donated.
-In the early 2000s, his daughter, Helen Roman-Barber, working with Donald Buttress, Surveyor of the Fabric Emeritus of Westminster Abbey, developed the design concept for Cathedraltown, based on European cathedral towns.

-The neighbourhood's first residents moved in by 2006 with the completion of homes north of the Cathedral.
-Since then, single- and multi-family housing and mixed-use condominiums have been built to the west and south of the Cathedral.